MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ne-wdm-_reg_notify_class.md

 ### -field RegNtPreSaveMergedKey

-Specifies that a thread is attempting to merge two subtrees of registry and save it to a file.
+Specifies that a thread is attempting to save a merged view of two registry subtrees to a file.
 Use this value on Windows 10 and later versions of the Windows operating system.

 ### -field RegNtPostSaveMergedKey

-Specifies that a thread has attempted to merge two subtrees of registry and save it to a file.
+Specifies that a thread has attempted to save a merged view of two registry subtrees to a file.
 Use this value on Windows 10 and later versions of the Windows operating system.
 ### -field MaxRegNtNotifyClass

 Specifies the maximum value in this enumeration type.